nizaralheet/my_config/README.md

 - make sure to make the auto start excutable by running this command :
 - $ chmod +x .config/qtile/autostart.sh
 - you could disable the blur from picom config if you feel your machine is slow
+- .bashrc is importnat to be in home/user directory not in .config